ByteFlow-AI/TokenFlow/README.md

 ## 🔥 Open positions
-We are hiring interns and full-time researchers at the ByteFlow Group, ByteDance, with a focus on multimodal understanding and generation (preferred base: Hangzhou, Beijing, and Shenzhen).
+We are hiring interns and full-time researchers at ByteDance, with a focus on multimodal understanding and generation (preferred base: Hangzhou, Beijing, and Shenzhen).
 If you are interested, please contact quliao1117@gmail.com.